safetravelph-developer/ph-paratransit-stops-optimizer/README.md

 Output:
 Produces a CSV file with the final aligned clustered stops along with the snapped coordinates and associated metadata.

-Requirements
-The code requires the following Python libraries:

-pandas
-numpy
-matplotlib
-scikit-learn
-folium
-seaborn
-geopandas
-shapely
-contextily
-You can install these dependencies using pip:

 ## Future Enhancements
 We plan to extend this tool with additional features, including: